CarbonORM/CarbonPHP/README.md

 ## Documentation

 All function should have PHPDoc-style documentation in the code, though some are more thorough than others.
-The best up-to-date Hydrogen guide available is here:
+The best up-to-date c6 guide available is here: carbonphp.com

 ## CarbonPHP.com